 In order to preserve the water in dams and water reserves, most Australian states and territories have enacted some form of water restriction to control when water is used for things such as reticulation.

-Perth, Mandurah and some parts of the South West are bound by a water sprinkler ban from 1 June to 31 August each year to reduce the amount of water used during winter, when our gardens already benefit from rainfall and lower evaporation rates.
+Perth, Secret Harbour and some parts of the South West are bound by a water sprinkler ban from 1 June to 31 August each year to reduce the amount of water used during winter, when our gardens already benefit from rainfall and lower evaporation rates.

 This restriction was introduced in 2010, and applies to both scheme, and bore water users.